giovannizotta/kademlia/README.md

 # kademlia
 Assignment for the course on Distributed Systems 2.

-The goal of this assignment is to implement the Kademlia protocol in Python and simulate its behaviour to later perform a performance evaluation analysis.
+The goal of this assignment is to implement the Kademlia protocol in Python and simulate its behaviour to later conduct a performance evaluation analysis.
 In order to have a protocol to which compare Kademlia to, we also implement the Chord DHT.

 # Installation
 * Clone this repository: